jjbailey/sentinal/README.md

  - The `rotatesiz` key represents bytes written to disk.
 When `command` is a compression program, log rotation occurs after sentinal writes `rotatesiz` bytes post-compression.
-If unset or zero, the thread requires manual log rotation.
+If `rotatesiz` is unset or zero, the thread requires manual or cron-based log rotation.

  - sentinal removes empty directories within `dirname` when `rmdir` is true.
 To preserve a single directory, create a file in the directory with a file name that does not match `pcrestr`, for example, `.persist`.

- - sentinal does not descend into directories on other filesystems, similar to `find dir -xdev`.
+ - sentinal does not descend into directories in other filesystems, similar to `find dir -xdev`.